 A business plan is there to guide your entire operation.
-It allows you to define your strategy, identify challenges, determine the resources you need, and evaluate your business concept before launching.
+It allows you to define your strategy, identify challenges, determine your needed resources, and evaluate your business concept before launching.

 Finally, we get to the fun part!
-The product development stage is where your creativity, ingenuity, and craft get to shine.
+In the product development stage, your creativity, ingenuity, and craft shine.